Cottage Cheese Frosting (Naturally Sweetened)

 Tips for the Best Cottage Cheese Frosting

-- Use full fat cottage cheese and cream cheese for best flavor, but you can use low fat if you choose.
+- Use full-fat cottage cheese and cream cheese for the best flavor, but you can use low-fat if you choose.

-- Make sure muffins are completely cool before frosting.
+- Make sure muffins or cakes are completely cool before frosting.

 Storage

-- Refrigerate in an airtight contane for up to 4 days.
+- Refrigerate in an airtight container for up to 4 days.

 - Do NOT freeze.
 It does not defrost well and loses its shape.